manticoresoftware/manticoresearch-php/docs/indexclass.md

    ]
 ]);
 ```
-Returns an array response of:
+Returns an array response with:

-- errors - stating whenever an error occured
+- errors - stating whether an error occurred
 - items - response status for each document.

 ### updateDocument()

-Update attributes for a given document by Id.
+Update attributes for a given document by ID.

 Expects:
--  array with key pairs of attribute names and values
+- an array with key pairs of attribute names and values
--  document id
+- a document ID

 ```php
 $index->updateDocument([